 As McCrum dug deeper, he encountered a story stranger and more dangerous than he ever imagined: a world of short sellers and whistleblowers, pornographers and private militias, hackers and spies.
 Before long he realised that he wasn’t the only one in pursuit.
 Shadowy figures were following him through the streets of London, high-flying lawyers were sending ominous letters to his boss, and he was named as the prime suspect in a criminal inquiry.
 The race was on to prove his suspicions and clear his name.

-On June 28 McCrum will come to Intelligence Squared to discuss his new book Money Men in which he reveals the astonishing inside story of Wirecard’s multi-billion-dollar fraud and his fight to expose the truth.
-Uncovering fake bank accounts, fake offices and possibly even a fake death, McCrum will lay bare one of the biggest financial scandals in German history what it tells us about the broader economy.
+In June 2022 McCrum came to Intelligence Squared to discuss his new book Money Men, in which he reveals the astonishing inside story of Wirecard’s multi-billion-dollar fraud and his fight to expose the truth.
+Uncovering fake bank accounts, fake offices and possibly even a fake death, McCrum laid bare one of the biggest financial scandals in German history what it tells us about the broader economy.